• Home

 Pros And Cons Of Becoming A Reservist

-This is not meant to be a comprehensive list of every complaint and perk associated with joining a Reserve unit, but we will address some of the most common issues starting with the commitment you must make to become a part-time military member.
+This is not meant to be a comprehensive list of every complaint and perk associated with joining a Reserve unit, but it will address some of the more common issues starting with the commitment you must make to become a part-time military member.

 Military Service Commitment

 Pro: Reservists generally serve one weekend a month and two weeks per year in peacetime.
 That is a reasonable commitment even if you hold a full-time career.
 Your commitment remains stable from year-to-year in peacetime.
-Reservists drill for 48 periods or units per year.
-That sounds like a “con” until you realize that a typical drill weekend period consists of four drill periods.
+Reservists drill for 48 periods or units per year, with a typical drill weekend consisting of four drill periods.

-Con: During contingencies including natural disasters, combat deployments, and other special circumstances this schedule is definitely subject to change.
+Con: During contingencies such as natural disasters, combat deployments, and other special circumstances this schedule is subject to change.
 You may be activated, deployed, placed on active duty, etc. with short notice in some cases.

 Training